AskBid/cafes-rota/README.md

-User sign up
+- User sign up
-User logs in
+- User logs in

+	- get: /cafes/

-	- cafes/index
+			- get: /cafes/:id, cafes#show
-		links to:
-			- cafes/id      (shows links,images and public notes)
+				(shows links,images and public notes)

-			- cafes/id/edit (if you are a user)
-			- cafes/new     (if you are a user)
+			- get: cafes/:id/edit, cafes#edit

+			- get: /cafes/new, cafes#new

+	- get: /users/:id/cafes
+		(shows user list of fav cafes, in last visit order)

+		- get: /users/:id/cafes/id, cafes#show

+			- get: /users/:id/cafes/:id/edit, cafes#edit

-	- user/id/cafes
+	- get: /users/:id/edit
-		- user/id/cafes/id (also shows user's cafe notes)
+		(form: whows list of all cafes to pick from)

-			- user/id/cafes/id/edit
+	- post: /goings, goings#create

 - User can edit a Cafe by adding images or links
-	- User can see its list of Cafes in user/:id/cafes
+- User can see its list of Cafes in /user/:id/cafes
-	- User can make notes of a Cafe in user/:id/cafe/:id
+- User can make notes of a Cafe in /user/:id/cafe/:id